volodymyrhudyma/blog/content/blog/2020-11-04-everything-about-set-and-weakset-in-javascript.md

 title: Everything About Set and WeakSet in JavaScript
 tag:
   - JavaScript
-metaDescription: // META
-teaser: // TEASER
+metaDescription: Learn Sets and WeakSets - objects that contain a collection of unique values.
+Sets can contain values of any type, WeakSets can only contain objects.
+Objects in WeakSets are "weakly held", which means that they can be garbage-collected.
+teaser: The ES6 release introduced two new JavaScript objects - Set and WeakSet, which are very similar to Arrays in that they allow elements to be stored.
+  Unlike Arrays, however, Sets and WeakSets cannot store...
 date: 2020-11-06T19:35:43.818Z
 ---
+The ES6 release introduced two new JavaScript objects - Set and WeakSet, which are very similar to Arrays in that they allow elements to be stored.

+Unlike Arrays, however, Sets and WeakSets cannot store duplicate values.

+Let's start learning how to work with both.

 ## What is a Set?

 A Set is an object that contains a collection of **unique values**.
-Each value can occur only once.
+Each value can only occur once.

 It remembers the insertion order and allows you to store values of any type.